bowielh/Project1_Group1/README.md

 3. Homeownership Rates
 4. Vacancy Rates
 5. Affordable Housing Inventory (AHI)
-6. Austin Housing Income and Price Datas
+6. Austin Housing Income and Price Data

 ## Goals & Approaches:
 Our goal is to come up with trends by analyzing the data that will help us to answer the question: Is Austin leading towards a Housing Bubble?
 We aim to achieve this by answering sub-questions as following: